pftf/RPi4/Readme.md

 UEFI firmware is ready.

 At this stage, you can press <kbd>Esc</kbd> to enter the firmware setup, <kbd>F1</kbd>
-to launch the UEFI Shell, or, provided you also have copied an UEFI bootloader in `efi/boot/bootaa64.efi`, you can let the UEFI system run that (which it should do by default if no action is taken).
+to launch the UEFI Shell, or, provided you also have an UEFI bootloader on the SD card or on a USB drive in `efi/boot/bootaa64.efi`, you can let the UEFI system run that (which will be the default if no action is taken).

 # Notes